 Once all sections of the application have been completed, the application may be submitted for review.

-Once the Provisional License application has been submitted, it will be reviewed in the order it was received pursuant to 935 CMR 500.102(2).
+Once the Provisional License application has been submitted, it will be reviewed in the order it was received pursuant to 935 CMR 500.102(2): Action on Completed Applications.

-The Pre-certification and Provisional License application combined will be reviewed in accordance with 935 CMR 500.102(1).
+The Pre-certification and Provisional License application combined will be reviewed in accordance with 935 CMR 500.102(1): Action on each Application.

 Application materials, including attachments, may be subject to release pursuant to the Public Records Law, M.G.L. c.
 66, § 10 and M.G.L. c.
 4, § 7, cl.
 26.